lungoruscello/PyGridAgg/README.md

 ## Defining Grid Layouts

-...
+PyGridAgg provides two different grid layouts: The **SquareGridLayout** is restricted to have the same width and height as well as the same number of columns and rows.
+The **FlexibleGridLayout** allows you to set the overall width and height and
+number of columns and rows independently of each other.

+For both layout types, you can set the *grid bounds* in three different ways:

+* Specify a **bounding box** (default).

+* Specify a **centre coordinate and side dimensions** for the grid (using the `from_centroid` method).

+* Provide **template points** whose bounding box is used to infer appropriate grids limits (using the `from_points` method).

-##
+## Frequently Asked Questions

-## Further details
+### How do I access the grid coordinates of points?

+Aggregator classes store the column and row indexes of points using the `grid_col_ids` and `row_col_ids` attributes.
+Points located outside the grid limits are marked with a column and row index of -1.

-### Warning for out-of-bounds points
+### How are out-of-bounds points handled?

 Points located outside the grid bounds do not affect the data aggregation.
-Nonetheless, you will be shown a warning when passing out-of-bounds points to an aggregator.
-You can silence this warning as follows:
+However, built-in aggregator classes will issue a warning when out-of-bounds points are present, unless you can silence this warning (`warn_out_of_bounds=True`).

-...

-### Useful aggregator attributes

-...

 ### What about Coordinate Reference Systems?

-PyGridAgg is lightweight and does not depend on GIS libraries, such as `pyproj` or `geopandas`.
-This reduces dependencies, but also means that no checks are performed on coordinate reference systems – which users need to handle themselves.
+PyGridAgg aims to be as lightweight as possible and does not depend on GIS libraries, such as `pyproj` or `geopandas`.
+Users need to handle transformations between coordinate reference systems themselves and PyGridAgg performs no checks to ensure that point locations and grid layouts are expressed in the same CRS.

 ## Requirements